The amazing accordionist David Munnelly

 Main collaborations Munnelly Trio and Accordion Samourai

-The trio was formed with Joseph McNulty and Shane McGowan by David Munnelly thanks to the suggestion of a very good friend who loved the idea that the individual styles of the three musicians unite to give a natural sound.
+The Trio, 3’oh, was formed with Joseph McNulty and Shane McGowan by David Munnelly thanks to the suggestion of a very good friend who loved the idea that the individual styles of the three musicians unite to give a natural sound.
 David and Joseph come from Mayo and Shane from Sligo, which inspired the trio to reverence the ancient recordings of these regions, but also to integrate new compositions.
 The meeting of these three could be a suggestion, but we can say that it was not a coincidence.
+The trio welcomes the singer Anne Brennan for the Ven_ture project by creating a unique sound mixing an old and unconventional register.
+Samouraï.
 The fabulous talent-studded program includes no less than five of the most dazzling exponents of the squeezebox.
 They have all made a huge contribution to advancing the cause of the diatonic accordion, each in their own sphere: trad, folk, liscio, Irish music, jazz, film scores – the list goes on and on.
 In common with the characters pervading the imaginary universe of the Japanese, these players have succeeded in combining a variety of styles to create a bold and expressive musical experience.
 Ingeniously melodic, brilliantly tonal, an invitation to savor an intimate atmosphere or relish a session of wild dancing: these musicians with an impressive list of credentials offer us a spectacular and extremely beguiling event.

 The Album Aonair